REPAIRING PERSISTENT PULLS, DRIFTS, SHIMMIES & VIBRATION

+Tire balancing and/or wheel alignment may not solve all of your vibration or drifting problems.
 Have you ever had your car aligned, but it still pulls or drifts afterward?
-Or had your tires balanced, but the car continues to vibrate on the freeway?
+Or had a wheel balance, but the car continues to vibrate on the freeway?
 Yet your mechanic, maybe us, rechecks the alignment or balance and says it’s fine?
-Well, you’re probably not crazy, and your mechanic is not necessarily incompetent: you may have had a run in with the up-until-now, un-measureable lateral and radial tire forces.
+Well, you’re probably not crazy, and your mechanic is not necessarily incompetent: you may have had a run in with the up-until-now, un-measurable lateral and radial tire forces.

 Lateral force is the amount of left or right pull generated by the tire as it rolls.
 This is usually caused by conicity, or in other words, being cone shaped.
 If you imagine rolling a cone on a flat surface, you can imagine that the cone will not roll straight ahead, it will roll in an arc towards the side with the small end.
 A tire where one side has a smaller diameter than the other will roll in the direction of the smaller diameter.
 If the tires are aligned perfectly (to produce zero pull) and a tire or tires are pushing the car to one side, the car will not go straight down the road.
 It may seem like conicity would be noticeable by looking at the tire, but it usually is not.
 I’ll also explain why this is a little later in the article.